11 Best Banks in Massachusetts for 2025

 3. Upgrade

-The Rewards Checking Plus account eliminates many common banking barriers, such as monthly maintenance fees, overdraft fees, and transfer fees.
-There’s also no minimum deposit requirement to open an account.
+The Rewards Checking Plus account has no monthly maintenance fees, overdraft fees, or transfer fees.

 4. Citizens Bank